PhaseCoder: Microphone Geometry-Agnostic Spatial Audio Understanding for Multimodal LLMs: Methods

 \textbf{Synthetic Data Generation} We train the model using purely synthetic data due to the lack of high-quality, labeled real-world data with varying microphone geometries.
 Clean speech snippets are sourced from the LibriSpeech dataset~\cite{panayotov2015librispeech} and convolved with simulated Room Impulse Responses (RIRs).

 We generated 1.5 million unique RIRs using an acoustic room simulator based on the image-source method~\cite{allen1979image}.
 For each RIR, an array of three to eight microphones was randomly placed within a sphere of 7 to 18 cm in diameter.
 An upper bound of 8 microphones was used for practical compute reasons, as convolutions take significant time.
-The minimum source-to-array distance was 0.1 m, and the source position was random.
-The room dimensions were randomly generated up to 10.5 m width, 10.5 m length, and 5.0 m height.
-The materials of the walls were also randomly selected from 13 possible materials.
-The mean RT60 was 0.47s (min: 0.08, max: 1.42).
-The resulting audio is segmented into 4 million 250-ms snippets.
+The minimum source-to-array distance was 0.1~m, and the source position was random.
+Room dimensions were randomly generated up to 10.5~m in width, 10.5~m in length, and 5.0~m in height.
+Wall materials were randomly selected from 13 possible options.
+The mean RT60 was 0.47~s (min: 0.08, max: 1.42).
+The resulting audio is segmented into 4 million 250~ms snippets.

 The ground truth azimuth and elevation angles were calculated relative to the centroid of the microphone array, as described in Appendix~\ref{appendix:ground_truth_labels_calculations}.
-Therefore, the model learned to output localization angles in relation to the global coordinate system independent of the array geometry.
+Therefore, the model learned to output localization angles in relation to the global coordinate system independently of the array geometry.